 Professional archaeologists work in an array of contexts including academia, local, state, tribal, and federal government organizations, and private consulting companies.
 Eighty percent of positions in archaeology are in applied rather than academia/research contexts.
 Getting a job in any of these places requires diverse archaeological skill sets that include problem-solving, critical thinking and writing abilities, as well as field, laboratory, and area studies knowledge.
 Beyond these, our program emphasizes environmental archaeology, historical archaeology, Cultural Resources Management (CRM), and public/community archaeology.
 We also stress geology, geography, and statistics skills.
 However, at base our program emphasizes thinking which is both critical and flexible.

 Meeting the requirements for the general anthropology degree at PSU is not enough to prepare you for a career in archaeology after graduation.
 This is particularly true in the current economic climate, when competition for post-baccalaureate positions is tough.
 As such, students interested in a career in archaeology will need to work even harder to gain the necessary skills and distinguish themselves.
 Below are the recommended courses for students who want to become professional archaeologists after graduating with their B.A. or B.S. in anthropology at PSU.
 Field school is a special consideration for students of archaeology.
 Think carefully, and consult a faculty adviser, about when and where to attend field school.
 Be aware that the sooner you take field school in your academic career, the sooner you can compete for other opportunities, including paid internships or field positions.
 Also field school will help you to assess whether field work, an essential part of archaeology, is right for you.
 More advice on field schools can be found below.

 Bachelor of Arts (B.A.) versus Bachelor of Science (B.S.) in Anthropology

+There are two courses of study available to you within the Anthropology major, the B.A. and the B.S.
+General requirements for the different degrees can be found here.
 The primary difference is in the language requirements for the B.A., and the statistics and additional skill requirements of the B.S.
 The B.S. does not have less course work than the B.A.
 Rather, students pursuing a B.S. take statistics and other science courses (biology, geology, GIS) in lieu of language courses.
 The B.S. degree was added to the curriculum to give students interested in archaeological science, and/or in the application of GIS in archaeology, the time and structure needed to gain expertise in these areas.
 Courses within the sciences and social sciences (geography, geology, chemistry, biology, etc.) often require considerable prerequisites and laboratory work; the B.S. degree path allows students to focus on this coursework in lieu of language classes.

 Things you should think about when deciding which degree path you pursue at PSU include: What are your interests within archaeology?
 What is your current background in a foreign language, or in math, chemistry, biology, or other science?
 Are you interested in working in another country or in a setting where language skills are essential?
 Are you passionate about applications of chemistry and geochemistry in archaeology?
 Do you love geology and want to apply that skill set within archaeology?
 Consider the reality that gaining language competency can take many years of study, perhaps longer than you have within a four year (or two year for transfers) program of study.
 Talk with a faculty adviser as early as possible in your anthropology coursework in order to decide what degree path is right for you.